 The Friends of Collett School

-We create forest learning space for children with Special Educational Needs with Friends of Collett School
+Creating forest learning space for children with Special Educational Needs

 The Friends of Collett School approached the Axis Foundation to help convert an overgrown, unused forest area to a forest school area for children with Special Educational Needs.
 And we were delighted to make a donation of £540 to create learning packs for the project.